 Now let’s move on to some more standard exercises, and consider the breath as we do so:

 A Dozen a Day

-Edna-Mae Burnam’s A Dozen A Day is rightly a classic of the piano pedagogy literature, offering a brilliantly conceived introduction to many of the most important piano techniques.
-If don’t already own a copy, why not pick up the recently published A Dozen A Day: All Year Round, which is a brilliant compendium of the exercises, reviewed for Pianodao by Karen Marshall here.
+Edna-Mae Burnam’s A Dozen A Day (reviewed here) is rightly a classic of the piano pedagogy literature, offering a brilliantly conceived introduction to many of the most important piano techniques.

 Once you have downloaded and tried the exercises which I published in Breathing at the Piano and tried the exercise introduced above, you will be ready to try focussing on your breathing while playing the short exercises contained in A Dozen A Day.